gbmhunter/MClide/README.rst

 ======== ========== ===================================================================================================
 Version  Date       Comment
 ======== ========== ===================================================================================================
-v5.4.5.0 2013/12/19 Made Clide::Tx inherit from Clide::Comm (as Clide::Rx does), and removed unecessary functions from Clide::Tx.
+v5.4.6.0 2013/12/20 Added FAQ section to README.
+Fixed issue with 'parentComm' variable in Cmd constructor.
+Got rid of memory allocation for string literals (in cmd, param and option classes), as we can just take a pointer to the string literal which will remain in memory for the duration of the program anyway. /test/ directory now visible in eclipse project. v5.4.5.0 2013/12/19 Made Clide::Tx inherit from Clide::Comm (as Clide::Rx does), and removed unecessary functions from Clide::Tx.
 Moved many duplicate Tx/Rx functions/variables into the Clide::Comm class.
 Added info about negative number, spaces support and easy experimenting in the README. v5.4.4.0 2013/12/19 Made commands printed in help text bold if advanced formatting is enabled. v5.4.3.0 2013/12/19 Added prompt to user about tryping 'help' if they enter an invalid command, if automatic help is enabled.
 Modified formatting of help text.